Employment status – Full-Time – Starting ASAP

 - Minimum of Certificate III in Captive Animals or other relevant and acceptable Zoo Keeping qualification.

-- Knowledge and experience in the captive management of a range of native and exotic fauna, species management systems and in-situ and ex-situ conservation programs.
+- Knowledge and experience in the captive management of a range of species management systems and in-situ and ex-situ conservation programs.

-- High level of communication and interpersonal skills with external stakeholders, peers, staff, volunteers and public.
+- High level of communication and interpersonal skills with external stakeholders, peers, staff, volunteers and public with the ability to deliver public presentations and review visitor experiences

 HOW TO APPLY…